 Keep your harness as clean as possible by regularly cleaning off dirt with a plastic bristle brush and/or a damp cloth.
 If the harness gets exceptionally dirty, wash it with water and a mild soap.
 Allow the harness to dry naturally in a well-ventilated area away from direct sunlight.
 If your reserve parachute ever gets wet (e.g. in a water landing) you must remove it from the harness, dry it and repack it before putting it back in the container.

-Repairs and replacement of harness components cannot be performed by the user, but exclusively by the manufacturer or staff authorized by the manufacturer.
-The manufacturer and authorized service staff alone can use materials and techniques ensuring correct product functionality and its complete conformity to product certification.
+Repairs and replacement of harness components cannot be performed by the user, Only the manufacturer or those authorized by him may use the materials and techniques that guarantee the product's functionality and compliance with approval and continuation of the warranty.